jetaggart/getinvolved/README.md

 Get Involved
 ===

 This is the code for getinvolved.io.
-Feel free to contribute.
+Ideas are still flowing; Ask @jetaggart or @adamgoliver.

 Contribute
 ===